Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Results

-The prediction of the optimal-observable distribution using the morphing method described in \Sect{\ref{sec:meth:morphing}} includes both a linear and quadratic dependence on the BSM matrix element (see \Eqn{\ref{eq:CouplingFormula}}).
-Only the linear term generates an asymmetry of the optimal-observable distribution, while the quadratic term leads to a symmetric shape modification.
-The result of the morphing is normalized to the SM to allow a shape-only analysis, but since the quadratic terms contribute to the shapes in a symmetric way, they can still influence the measurements.
-This is tested using the morphing method with only linear terms for \cHBtil decay-only and \cHWtil production and decay.
-For both, the 68\% CL (95\% CL) limits with linear-only terms change by $\sim$1\% ($\sim$3\%), indicating a negligible contribution from the quadratic terms.
-The effect of extending the shape-only analysis to include the change in total cross-section for each coupling value is also investigated.
-This can affect the production cross-section (for \VBF), the branching fraction and the detector event acceptance.
-The SM normalization is scaled by the relative total cross-section for each coupling value to that of the SM estimated in the leading-order SMEFT simulation, which for example decreases the cross-section by less than 10\% for \cHWtil at its 95\% CL limit value of \Tab{\ref{tab:coupling_results}}.
-The coupling cross-section change has a small effect on the decay-only limits as the predicted $68\%$ ($95\%$) CL exclusion limits tighten by less than $5$\% ($10\%$).
-There is an important effect for production-only measurements with the expected limits tightening by $10\%$ ($50\%$).
+The effect of the choice to perform a shape-only analysis instead of additionally constraining the BSM couplings using the total cross-section predicted for each coupling value is also investigated using simulation.
+The measurement is repeated on simulated data, with the predicted signal event yield parametrised as a function of the coupling parameters instead of being left a free parameter.
+This parameterisation takes into account the effect of the BSM couplings on the production cross-section (for \VBF), the decay branching fraction through the modification of the Higgs boson partial and total decay widths resulting from the quadratic EFT terms, and the detector event acceptance.
+For example, the predicted yield decreases by less than 10\% relative to the SM yield for \cHWtil at its 95\% CL limit value of \Tab{\ref{tab:coupling_results}} from the combination of the three effects.
+The cross-section change caused by the BSM couplings has a small effect on the decay-only limits as the predicted $68\%$ ($95\%$) CL exclusion limits would improve by less than $5$\% ($10\%$).
+There would be an important effect for production-only measurements with the expected limits tightening by $10\%$ ($50\%$).
 The cross-sections are CP-even quantities and are only affected by the quadratic term, as the linear term integrates to zero over the optimal-observable distribution.
-Therefore the larger coupling values allowed by the production scans result in a more pronounced effect on the limits from the quadratic term driving the rate change.
-Finally, the present analysis assumes that the CP-even couplings \cHB, \cHWB and \cHW are all zero.
-The effects of a non-zero CP-even coupling are evaluated.
-For couplings on the order of the current experimental limits~\cite{HIGG-2019-13} the effect on the production-only limits is negligible.
-For the decay analysis, a CP-even coupling would weaken the limits and increase an observed non-zero CP-odd value by a few percent.
+Therefore the larger coupling values compatible with the data shape in the production scans result in a more pronounced effect on the limits from the quadratic term driving the rate change.

+Finally, the present analysis assumes the presence of no other active CP-even BSM couplings in its signal model.
+The effects of a potential CP-even BSM admixture are evaluated in simulation by injecting simulated signals with additional active \cHB, \cHWB and \cHW SMEFT couplings on the order of the current experimental limits~\cite{HIGG-2019-13}.
+The effect on the production-only limits is negligible.
+For the decay analysis, a CP-even coupling of the magnitude investigated would weaken the limits and increase an observed non-zero CP-odd value by a few percent.